CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 ### 3. Scheduling Updates

-System Update provides an option to schedule an automatic search for new updates, at a specified time interval.
+System Update provides an option to schedule an automatic search for new updates on a weekly basis.
 The user can download and install updates automatically or receive notifications when updates are available.
-When enabling the automatic search for updates, the user can define the package type, the search frequency, and the time of day when System Update searches for new updates.

 <center>